bradaallen/bradaallen.github.io/_posts/2018-05-15-technology-isnt-everything.md

 ---

-*This article was co-authored along with Scott Kurth, based on our experience at SVDS.
+*This article was co-authored along with Scott Kurth in 2017, based on our experience at SVDS.
 The article was first published on the [SVDS Blog][0].*

 ### Success with data involves managing strengths and weaknesses